WPManageNinja/paymattic-docs/docs/lms-integrations/how-to-integrate-tutor-lms-in-wordpress-with-paymattic.md

 ## Integrate TutorLMS into Forms

-To learn how to integrate TutorLMS into any specific Form in Paymattic, follow the steps with the screenshots below –

 First, go to **All Forms** from the **Paymattic Navbar**, select the Desired Form where you want to integrate TutorLMS, and click the **Pencil/Editor** icon.